Out of court dispute resolution

 We advocate the use of alternative dispute resolution (ADR) to resolve family disputes.
-ADR methods may not only reduce your legal costs but, perhaps more importantly, allow you to feel involved in making vital decisions about your family’s future.
+ADR methods, such as mediation, collaborative law and private hearings, may not only reduce your legal costs but, perhaps more importantly, allow you to feel involved in making vital decisions about your family’s future.

-This can be especially important for separating parents – whether you’re trying to reach an agreement about finances or care of the children – helping you move towards a successful co-parenting relationship.
+This can be especially important for separating parents – whether you’re trying to reach an agreement about finances or care of the children – working with our lawyers to achieve an out of court dispute resolution can be a more cost-effective and less stressful way of helping you move towards a successful co-parenting relationship.

 Private hearings can take one of two forms.
 You can attend a non-binding settlement hearing known as early neutral evaluation (ENE) or a private financial dispute resolution (FDR).
 Alternatively, you can opt for arbitration which results in an outcome binding upon you both.

 At an ENE or FDR hearing, you and your ex-partner, together with your lawyers, present your respective cases to a private ‘judge’ – an experienced family lawyer or retired judge who is hired for the day to assist with your case.

 The judge then gives their opinion on how a court would decide your case.
 This opinion won’t bind either of you but, in our experience, can help you move towards resolution.

 Given the pressures on the court system, we regularly recommend private FDRs to clients to ensure the dedicated attention of the judge, in an environment better suited to reaching a settlement.

 We can host private FDRs or ENEs at either our London or Tunbridge Wells office.

 In arbitration, the appointed arbitrator – sitting as the judge – will hear evidence from both of you, as if you were in court, and make a final decision.
 This will be binding upon you.